Gwladys-G/my-todoreactapp/README.md

 ## What is that project
-A simple task manager built using React JS
+A simple task manager built using React JS and Boostrap

 ### Functionalities
 * local Storage
-* Boostrap
 * Bored API integration